 For events where fundraisers are raising gifts on your behalf, we begin by thanking 100% of the fundraisers that are started.
 Then, we create a custom messaging sequence that users can opt-into via Facebook Messenger.
 With this, we share tips, encouragement, and updates with event participants.

-We offer the full management of any groups started in conjunction with your nonprofit’s Facebook fundraising.
+We offer the full management of Facebook Challenges, including managing the Facebook ads used to spread the word and moderating any groups created alongside the events.
 And, after the event, we compile all fundraising data provided by Facebook (and collected by our team through our interactions with your supporters) into an intuitive dashboard for your team.
 To learn more about our Facebook fundraising services, contact the GoodUnited team today.

 Now that we’ve covered the top tips to optimize your nonprofit’s Facebook fundraising-based events, let’s explore a few additional virtual fundraising event ideas to begin your brainstorming.
 While these ideas don’t need to be held via Facebook, many can be hosted through the platform if you’d like to make the most of the benefits it provides!